 Again we see the benefits and limits of a self-funded programme.
-Provision of fellowships for PhD Students would secure that recruitment of PhD students is based on merits rather than resources.
+Increased opportunities for fellowships for MA students would secure that recruitment of students is based on merits rather than resources.
 The programme would be greatly helped by having better support from the university in terms of infrastructure and physical meeting spaces.
-The special intellectual interests of the students are taken into consideration by financing thematic courses taught by non-faculty which widens the course offerings but contributes to precariarisation of academic labour force.
+The special intellectual interests of the students are taken into consideration by financing thematic courses taught by non-faculty which widens the course offerings but contributes to the continued precariousness of academic labour force.